-The report goes on to say that oracy is particularly important for pupils from low income and disadvantaged backgrounds.
-Many of these pupils enter school with much lower language levels than pupils from middle class backgrounds.
+The report says that oracy is particularly important for pupils from low income and disadvantaged backgrounds.
+Many of these pupils enter school with much lower language levels than pupils from middle-class backgrounds.
 It is not, therefore, something which we can afford to ignore.

 Literacy and Vocabulary Acquisition

 One of the areas in which oracy matters is in the development of literacy skills.
 Listening skills can be developed through reading aloud to pupils.
-This also introduces them to literary language, gives them an understanding of how stories work, exposes them to a range of genres and enables them to hear a rich and varied vocabulary.
+This also introduces them to literary language, explains how stories work, exposes them to a range of genres, and enables them to hear a rich and varied vocabulary.

 Oracy is also important for writing.
 The National Curriculum writing objectives specify that pupils should compose and rehearse sentences orally before committing them to paper.
-If pupils are not able to construct sentences which use grammatical elements they have been working on, for example conjunctions, fronted adverbials, dialogue, how will they be able to use these in their writing?
+If pupils cannot construct sentences that use grammatical elements they have been working on, for example, conjunctions, fronted adverbials, dialogue, how will they be able to use these in their writing?

-In addition, exploring a subject in depth through drama, retelling of stories, vocabulary games and other speaking and listening activities, often leads to writing which has greater depth and focus than would have been achieved without this preparatory work.
+In addition, exploring a subject in depth through drama, the retelling of stories, vocabulary games and other speaking and listening activities often leads to writing with greater depth and focuses than would have been achieved without this preparatory work.

 A Focus on Oracy Supports the Acquisition of Vocabulary

-A number of research studies point to the fact that children from disadvantaged families enter school with much lower language levels than pupils from more affluent households who have been exposed to higher levels of language.
-A limited vocabulary has been shown to impact on educational attainment.
-In contrast a wide vocabulary impacts positively on reading comprehension and the ability to make inferences.
+Many research studies point to the fact that children from disadvantaged families enter school with much lower language levels than pupils from more affluent households exposed to higher levels of language.
+A limited vocabulary has been shown to impact educational attainment.
+In contrast, a wide vocabulary impacts positively on reading comprehension and the ability to make inferences.
 It enables pupils to make sense of what they are reading.

 Access To A Wide Vocabulary Impacts Writing

 In writing, access to a wide vocabulary means that the writer can choose the word or phrase which most adequately expresses what they want to say.
-For example describing a coat as faded, shabby or worn rather than just old thus painting a more accurate and evocative picture for the reader.
+For example, describing a coat as faded, shabby or worn rather than just old, thus painting a more accurate and evocative picture.
 They will draw on their knowledge of language to include literary features such as similes and metaphors.
-It is therefore important to ensure that all pupils have access to a broad and rich vocabulary within our education settings.
+Therefore, it is important to ensure that all pupils have access to a broad and rich vocabulary within our educational settings.

-It requests that resources be made available to teachers in order to increase their confidence and capability in this area.
+It requests that resources be made available to teachers to increase their confidence and capability in this area.
 It also asks for evidence on the impact of oracy skills on closing attainment gaps for disadvantaged pupils to form part of the guidance for schools on spending their pupil premium and catch-up funding.
-The report also suggests that Ofsted inspectors should be trained on how to inspect a school’s oracy provision.
-78% of pupils interviewed for the report said that oracy should be prioritised ‘a lot’ but only 32% said it was a priority in their school.
+The report also suggests that Ofsted inspectors should be trained on inspecting a school’s oracy provision.
+78% of pupils interviewed for the report said that oracy should be prioritised ‘a lot’, but only 32% said it was a priority in their school.
 In the words of one pupil….

-It is imperative that we as educators ensure that all our pupils are given the best possible opportunities to develop their oracy skills.
+We as educators must ensure that all our pupils are given the best possible opportunities to develop their oracy skills.
 Let’s start by putting oracy high on our agenda.